The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: Preliminaries

 \subsection{Notation}

-We remind the reader that we use $\cat{A}$ to denote the symmetric tensor category on the Drinfeld centre of which we want to define a second tensor product.
+We remind the reader that we use $\cat{A}$ to denote the symmetric tensor category, with tensor product $\otimes_\cat{A}$, on the Drinfeld centre $\dcentcat{A}$ of which we want to define a second tensor product.
+We will denote the usual tensor product on $\dcentcat{A}$ from Definition \ref{STdrinfeldcenterdef} by $\otimes_c$.
 Throughout, we will suppress the associators of $\cat{A}$ (and hence of $\dcentcat{A}$).
-When there is no risk of confusion, we will suppress the symbols $\otimes_\cat{A}$ and $\otimes_c$ for the tensor product on $\cat{A}$ and $\dcentcat{A}$, respectively.
-We will make use of the string diagram calculus for ribbon categories, reading the diagrams from bottom to top.
+We will suppress the symbols $\otimes_\cat{A}$ and $\otimes_c$ for the tensor product on $\cat{A}$ and $\dcentcat{A}$, respectively, when there is no risk of confusion.